Overview of the Ob/Gyn Residency Program

-The Drexel/Hahnemann Obstetrics and Gynecology Residency Program, located in Philadelphia, is a four-year RRC-accredited program.
+The Drexel/Hahnemann Obstetrics and Gynecology Residency Program, located in Philadelphia, is a four-year ACGME-accredited program.
 Residents graduating from the program gain experience in all aspects of care for women, including:

 - Maternal fetal medicine (MFM)